erikvanappeldoorn/mslearn-azure-developer/instructions/azure-cosmos-db/01-comosdb-create-resources-sdk.md

 1. In your browser navigate to the Azure portal [https://portal.azure.com](https://portal.azure.com); signing in with your Azure credentials if prompted.

 1. Use the **[\>_]** button to the right of the search bar at the top of the page to create a new cloud shell in the Azure portal, selecting a ***Bash*** environment.
 The cloud shell provides a command line interface in a pane at the bottom of the Azure portal.
-If you are prompted to select a storage account to persist your files, select **No storage account required** and then select **Apply**.
+If you are prompted to select a storage account to persist your files, select **No storage account required**, your subscription, and then select **Apply**.

     > **Note**: If you have previously created a cloud shell that uses a *PowerShell* environment, switch it to ***Bash***.